vipickering/vincentp/_drafts/2017-08-01-cybernetics-and-the-modern-web.md

 </blockquote>

-A typical flow may be anachronistic to a monolith architecture, where by the Viable System Model is closer to microservices architecture.
+A typical flow may be anachronistic to a monolith architecture, where by the Viable System Model is closer in nature to a microservices architecture.

 A viable system is any system organised in such a way as to meet the demands of surviving in the changing environment.
 One of the prime features of systems that survive is that they are adaptable